Battle of Jutland: Assessments

 Subsequently, there has been considerable support for the view of Jutland as a strategic victory for the British.
 While the British had not destroyed the German fleet and had lost more ships and lives than their enemy, the Germans had retreated to harbour; at the end of the battle, the British were in command of the area.
 Britain enforced the blockade, reducing Germany's vital imports to 55%, affecting the ability of Germany to fight the war.

 The German fleet would only sortie into the North Sea thrice more, with a raid on 19 August, one in October 1916, and another in April 1918.
 All three were unopposed by capital ships and quickly aborted as neither side was prepared to take the risks of mines and submarines.

-Apart from these three abortive operations the High Seas Fleet – unwilling to risk another encounter with the British fleet – confined its activities to the Baltic Sea for the remainder of the war.
+Apart from these three abortive operations the High Seas Fleet—unwilling to risk another encounter with the British fleet—confined its activities to the Baltic Sea for the remainder of the war.
 Jellicoe issued an order prohibiting the Grand Fleet from steaming south of the line of Horns Reef owing to the threat of mines and U-boats.
 A German naval expert, writing publicly about Jutland in November 1918, commented, "Our Fleet losses were severe.
 On 1 June 1916, it was clear to every thinking person that this battle must, and would be, the last one".

-There is also significant support for viewing the battle as a German tactical victory, due to the much higher losses sustained by the British.
-The Germans declared a great victory immediately afterwards, while the British by contrast had only reported short and simple results.
-In response to public outrage, the First Lord of the Admiralty Arthur Balfour asked Winston Churchill to write a second report that was more positive and detailed.